 CHECK THIS OUT!

-Using balanced literacy includes various techniques and will enable students to move from easy to more challenging material.
+Using balanced literacy includes various reading techniques and will enable students to move from easy to more challenging material.

 What is the Basic Approach to Literacy?